treeverse/lakeFS/docs/index.md

 ## Why use lakeFS? and what it can do

 With lakeFS data teams can stop worrying about issues that take away much of their time:
-* Roll back changes to data: recover quickly from bugs and mistakes, even on production data
+* Roll back changes to data: recover quickly from bugs and mistakes directly on your production data.
-* Test and validate data before it's marked production-ready exposed to consumers
+* Test and validate your data before propagating it to data consumers.
-* Travel back in time, across data versions and across collections - for reproducing and debugging data issues
+* Travel back in time, across data versions and across data collections - for reproducing and debugging data issues.

-Since lakeFS is compatible with the S3 API, all popular applications will work without modification, by simply adding the branch name to the object path:
+Since lakeFS is compatible with the S3, Azure Blog and GCP object storage API, all popular applications will work without modification, by simply adding the branch name to the object path:

 <img src="{{ site.baseurl }}/assets/img/s3_branch.png" alt="lakeFS s3 addressing" width="60%" height="60%" />